flaviocopes/vuehandbook/21-bonus-vue-router/index.md

 ## Introduction

-In a JavaScript web application, a router is the part that syncs the current displayed view with the browser address bar content.
+In a JavaScript web application, a router is the part that syncs the currently displayed view with the browser address bar content.

-In other words, it's the part that makes the URL change when you click something in the page, and also helps showing the correct view when you hit a specific URL.
+In other words, it's the part that makes the URL change when you click something in the page, and helps to show the correct view when you hit a specific URL.

 Traditionally the Web is built around URLs.
 When you hit a certain URL, a specific page is displayed.